kangindustries/IIOT-System-Dashboard/README.md

 The dashboard connects directly to the ESP32, polls live data every second, and serves a browser-based dashboard with real-time data updates, fault history, FFT visualisation, and a variety of other features.

+> If you do not want to clone this repository, skip Step 1, create each file and copy and paste all the code yourself.
+You can follow the manual instructions inside my Maintenance Guide.

 ## Prerequisites

 - PHP 8.x with `php-cli` and `php-sqlite3`